-Training should be repeated as often as necessary and should take place during working hours.
+Training should be repeated as often as necessary (at least once in every 12-month period) and should take place during the working hours of individual staff members.

 Whatever training you decide is necessary to support your fire safety strategy and emergency plan, it should be verifiable.